 The special regime for the "management of certain intangible assets", also known as Patent Box, allows a reduction of up to 80 per cent of the CIT taxable base derived from the licensing or transfer of qualifying intellectual property (IP), utility models and computer programs protected by copyright.
-In this regard, a reduction from 10 per cent to 2 per cent could be achieved as long as a reduction coefficient is applied.
+In this regard, a reduction from 10 per cent to 2 per cent could be achieved if a reduction coefficient is applied.

-This reduction coefficient will depend on the amount of expenses directly related to the creation of the intangible asset, and will be increased if these charges are located in Andorra instead of abroad.
-The expenses mentioned do not necessarily have to be generated internally by the company; thus, any subcontracted activity in Andorra should also be considered in this calculation.
+This reduction coefficient will depend on the amount of expenses directly related to the creation of the intangible asset and will be increased if these charges are located in Andorra instead of abroad.
+These expenses do not necessarily have to be generated internally; thus, any subcontracted activity in Andorra should also be considered in this calculation.

-In this regard, considering that the nominal CIT tax rate is 10 per cent, with the implementation of the Patent Box regime, the effective tax rate could be 2 per cent as long as the research and development activity of the company is carried out predominantly in the Principality of Andorra.
-Furthermore, this regime can apply to all kinds of companies and all types of business activity and is also compatible with other tax benefits and deductions provided for by Andorran legislation.
+In this regard, considering that the nominal CIT tax rate is 10 per cent, with the implementation of the Patent Box regime, the effective tax rate could be 2 per cent if the research and development activity of the company is carried out predominantly in the Principality of Andorra.
+Furthermore, this regime can apply to all kinds of companies and business activities and is also compatible with other tax benefits and deductions provided for by Andorran legislation.